David Meroro

 David Hosea Meroro (1 January 1917 – 18 January 2004) was a Namibian politician, liberation struggle veteran, and businessman.
 He was a founding member of the South West Africa People's Organization (SWAPO) and served as its National Chairman from 1964 to 1991.
 Meroro played a key role in leading SWAPO's internal resistance against the South African apartheid regime when many of its top leaders were in exile.
 Following Namibia's independence in 1990, he became a member of the Constituent Assembly, contributing to the drafting of the country's first Constitution.
 He later served in the National Assembly as a SWAPO member.

 On 18 January 2004, Meroro died at Windhoek Central Hospital at the age of 87.
+He had been hospitalized for three weeks.
 He was accorded a Heroes' Funeral and buried at Heroes' Acre, Namibia's official burial site for national heroes.

 Early life

 Meroro was born on 1 January 1917 at Waarbakkie, a village near Keetmanshoop in the Karas Region.
 He later moved to Windhoek, where he established himself as a businessman in the Old Location.
 During his time in Windhoek, Meroro was actively involved in community organizations.
 He was a member of an intelligence unit called “Ozohoze” within the Herero Chiefs' Council, led by Chief Hosea Kutako.
 He was also a participant in the African Improvement Society, an organization advocating for better educational opportunities for Africans under colonial rule.